saitho/nodejs-package-template/README.md

 1. Adjust package.json (package name, description, keywords, repository url)
 2. Copy the CI configuration you want to use from .ci folder into the project root
 3. Set `sonar.organization` in sonar-project.properties and `sonarcloud.organization` in TravisCI configuration (if you're using it)
+4. If this package should be private, remove _.npmrc_ file
-4. Remove sample files or adjust them
+5. Remove sample files or adjust them

 ## Setting up CI